khushi3030/GiftBox-/README.md

-This is a the frontend of a gist shopping website with a visually appealing interface and smooth customer brwosing experinece.
+This is a the frontend of a gift shopping website with a visually appealing interface and smooth customer brwosing experinece.
 The website has been made responsive
 This website uses
 HTML